Tefx/cli-chat/README.md

-# cli-chat
+## `cli-chat`

 `cli-chat` is a command-line tool that allows you to have a conversation with ChatGPT from your terminal.
 Follow the simple steps below to install and use this tool.

-## Installation
+### Installation

-You can easily install `cli-chat` by typing the following command in your terminal:
+To install `cli-chat`, simply execute the following command in your terminal:

 ```bash
 pip install cli-chat
 ```

 Alternatively, you can clone the repository and install the dependencies using `poetry`.
-Follow the steps below:
+Here are the steps to follow:

 1. Clone the repository.
-2. Run `poetry install`.
+2. Execute `poetry install`.

-## Usage
+### Usage

-To start a conversation, simply type the following command in your terminal:
+To start a conversation with ChatGPT, execute the following command in your terminal:

 ```bash
 cli-chat
 ```

-Alternatively, start the script using `poetry` by typing the following command in your terminal:
+Alternatively, you can start the script by executing the following command in your terminal:

 ```bash
 poetry run cli-chat